-“When I photograph a piece, I pay a great deal of attention to how the light flows across the piece,” Lawson tells The Studio.
+“When I photograph a piece, I pay a great deal of attention to how the light flows across the piece,” Lawson tells Rio’s Blog.
 “And I also pay a great deal of attention to the tonality in the background in the shadows that are cast upon it.
 How you treat the background is just as important as how you treat the piece.”

 Another important element of Lawson’s work is that he uses a digital camera instead of traditional film.

 “Putting myself in the place of a jewelry artist, I can’t imagine wanting to shoot film, given how good digital has become,” he says.
 After the shoot is over, photo-editing software takes digital images to the next level.
 “For me, Photoshop is a very integral part of the process, especially with the gems,” he says.

 It also doesn’t hurt that Lawson has been at it for 35 years, photographing and teaching art professionally while racking up covers on Jewelry Artist/Lapidary Journal and Step-by-Step Wire magazines.

 For jewelry artists, stepping behind a camera to document a finished piece can be disorienting.
 And talk about pressure!
 Without a quality image, even the most creative and well-finished piece will look, well, lackluster.